Alpacas as Lifestyle Animals

 Sunsetestates Bastille - a fine densely fleeced brown stud male at Te Korito Alpacas

 Although alpacas have been kept in New Zealand zoos for many years, they were only reclassified as farm animals in 1986.
 Until some 20 years ago and with limited numbers in the country, alpacas were still a novelty and thus attracted very high prices from breeders.
 Since then, alpaca numbers have steadily grown although the current New Zealand population is little more than guesswork.
 Almost certain is that the number of unregistered animals now exceeds those registered in the AANZ database.
-As a result, prices have dropped markedly and made alpacas a consideration for lifestyle blocks.
+As a result, prices have dropped markedly from their highs and made alpacas a viable consideration for lifestyle blocks.

 So why do people keep them and are they suitable for everyone?